puniverse/pulsar/docs/index.md

 #### Swapping plain actors

 In the actor's main loop, using the `recur-swap` macro rather than `recur`, would use the new definition of the actor function, if one is found.
-The only difference in syntax between `recur-swap` and `recur` is that `recur-swap` takes the name of the function is the first parameter.
+The only difference in syntax between `recur-swap` and `recur` is that `recur-swap` takes the name of the function as the first parameter.

 In the following example (taken from [codeswap.clj](https://github.com/puniverse/pulsar/blob/master/src/test/clojure/co/paralleluniverse/pulsar/examples/codeswap.clj)) if `a` is redefined, its new definition will be used in the next iteration.